Fees/Costs for Counselling

 This negotiation isn’t intended to embarrass you, and many find the process helpful and, interestingly, therapeutic too.
 See the right hand side bar and also read about my sliding scale…

-Negotiating Therapy Fees: Sliding Scale & Concessions.
+Negotiating Counselling Fees: Sliding Scale & Concessions.

 A “sliding scale” is where a therapist may be able to reduce their fees on a case-by-case basis.
 The aim here is to be able to discuss openly about your finances in order for us to find a fee that you can responsibly afford and which I can accept.
 This is available on a limited number of cases and you are invited to participate equally in this discussion with me.